restorecommerce/access-control-srv/restorecommerce_ABAC.md

 # Resource based and involving hierarchical Scope Evaluation

 A user whose ID is 'Alice' has the role 'admin' within the scoping entity `Organization` with ID 'OrgA'.
 This user aims to 'read' a resource of type `Device`.
-The device is owned by an `Organization` with ID 'OrgA'.
+The device is owned by an `Organization` with ID 'OrgB'.

 Request: